NewStrangeWorlds/FastChem/README.md

 After successful compilation and linking, the FastChem executable *fastchem* can be found in the root directory.
 You can change the name of the executable in the *make\_global.options* file, if necessary.
 Compiled object files are placed in the *obj* folder.

 Compilation has, so far, only been tested with the gcc compiler version 5.x.
 Since FastChem is written in standard C++, other compilers should work as well.
 Note, however, that the compiler needs to provide at least the C++11 standard to compile FastChem.

+When compiling on MacOS (tested OS 10.14, g++ compiler Apple LLVM version 10.0.1 (clang-1001.0.46.4)), you may get a compilation error, and will need to change the `--fast-math` into `--ffast-math` in `make.global_options`.

 ### Removing compiled files ###